TheOldGuard/Swords-and-Shenanigans/docs/Gameplay/Mechanics/5 - Downtime.md

 * 6: Gain 2 XP OR Gain 1 XP and A: add 1 progress to a project, or B: reduce the party's Enmity by 1.
 Explain how.
 * Crit: As a 6, but you gain 2 XP as well as either 1 progress or -1 Enmity.

+### Crafting

+Making your own stuff can be interesting and fulfilling.
+If you want to craft, declare what you want to make and how you intend to make it.
+Depending on those things, you may need to spend more time or resources (Coinpurses) to achieve the desired result.
+If the thing you are making takes time, treat it like a Long-Term Project.

+In situations where you are making consumables, your downtime activity roll determines the number of Usage Dice worth of uses you are able to craft:

+* 1-3: None
+* 4/5: 1 UD
+* 6: 2 UD
+* Crit: 3 UD

 ### Go Shopping

 If you spend Downtime Dice going shopping for something you need, this represents spending extra time and effort making or finding a good deal.
 When you roll to [[4 - Economy#Buying Things|buy something]], add your expended Downtime Dice to the pool.